 • The transferring student must initiate the request for evaluation of credit during the admission procedure by furnishing an official transcript from the transferring institution(s) and the necessary materials, including copies of the appropriate catalog descriptions or course syllabi to the Registrar's Office.
-In order to be evaluated for credit, transcripts must be issued directly from the regionally-accredited college or university, must be official, sealed documents, and must be sent directly to the following address:
+In order to be evaluated for credit, transcripts must be issued directly from the list above, must be official, sealed documents, and must be sent directly to the following address:

-Office of the Registrar Great Falls College Montana State University 2100 16th Ave S Great Falls.
-MT 59405
+Office of the Registrar Great Falls College Montana State University 2100 16th Ave S Great Falls, MT 59405

-- Grades less than a C- for previous coursework will not be considered for transfer credit.
+- Students, who have taken courses multiple times, the most recent verifiable grade will used for transfer. - Grades less than a C- for previous coursework will not be considered for transfer credit.
 Coursework taken more than 5 years prior to transfer request may not be accepted.
-If transfer credit cannot be granted, the student has the option of challenging a course or courses through the Prior Learning policy (http://catalog.gfcmsu.edu/student-services/admissions/credit-by-examination/). - Transfer credit will be accepted only as it applies to the student's declared program of study. - Students will be awarded a certificate/degree upon satisfactory completion of all program requirements, provided 25% of the credits required in the degree-related program has been completed at Great Falls College MSU. - Transfer credit will be posted on the transcript for accepted transferred course work. - Transfer grades are not figured in the grade point average (GPA). - Students who wish to appeal a decision regarding acceptance of transfer credit should contact the Registrar's Office to receive information on the appeal process.
+If transfer credit cannot be granted, the student has the option of challenging a course or courses through the Prior Learning policy (http://catalog.gfcmsu.edu/student-services/admissions/credit-by-examination/). - Transfer credit will be accepted only as it applies to the student's declared program of study. - Students will be awarded a certificate/degree upon satisfactory completion of all program requirements, provided 25% of the credits required in the degree-related program has been completed at Great Falls College MSU. - Transfer credit will be posted on the transcript for accepted transferred course work. - Transfer grades are not figured in the grade point average (GPA).

+• Students who wish to appeal a decision regarding acceptance of transfer credit should contact the Registrar's Office to receive information on the appeal process.
 Students may be asked to provide course descriptions and/or syllabi for an appeal.